Armandase/kalman-filter/README.md

 ## Running the Filter

 1. Start UDP data source flux that publishes IMU packets on port `4242`.
-You can use `imu-sensor-stream-linux` or your own sensor simulator.
+You can use `tools/imu-sensor-stream-linux` or your own sensor simulator.
 2. Launch the client:

    ```bash